CH-Earth/datatool/README.md

                                      --prefix="conus_i" \
                                      -j; done;
 ```
+The outputs of each job is printed under the `$HOME` directory of your CC Graham account.

 # New Datasets
-If you are considering any new dataset to be added to the GWF repository, and subsequently the scripts being added here, you can contact [Shervan Gharari](mailto:shervan.gharari@usask.ca).
-Or, you can make a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) on this repository.
+If you are considering any new dataset to be added to the GWF repository, and subsequently the associated scripts added here, you can contact [Shervan Gharari](mailto:shervan.gharari@usask.ca).
+Or, you can make a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) on this repository with your own script.

 # Contributions
-Zhenhua Li (zhenhua.li@usask.ca): processing scripts and datasets files of `WRF-CONUSI`.<br>
+Zhenhua Li (zhenhua.li@usask.ca): processing scripts for `WRF-CONUSI`.<br>
 Quoqiang Tang (quoqiang.tang@usask.ca): download scripts and datasets files of `ERA5`.<br>
 Julie Mai (julie.mai@uwaterloo.ca): providing RDRS dataset through CaSPAr data portal.<br>